Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-cloud-apis/admin-cloud-api.md

 ---
-title: "dbt Cloud Administrative API"
+title: "dbt Administrative API"
 id: "admin-cloud-api"
 pagination_next: "docs/dbt-cloud-apis/discovery-api"
 ---

-# dbt Cloud Administrative API <Lifecycle status="managed,managed_plus" />
+# dbt Administrative API <Lifecycle status="managed,managed_plus" />

 The <Constant name="cloud" /> Administrative API is enabled by default for [Enterprise and Enterprise+ plans](https://www.getdbt.com/pricing/).
 It can be used to: